FAQ

 All of Washington DC and its surrounding Maryland cities and towns.
 Call me to confirm if I am able to travel to your area.

-An initial evaluation is 60 minutes.
-Subsequent visits will each be 45-60 minutes of one-on-one care with me, an experienced and highly skilled licensed physical therapist.
+The initial evaluation is 60 minutes long.
+Subsequent visits will each typically be 45-60 minutes of one-on-one care with me, an experienced and highly skilled licensed physical therapist.

 While I am out-of-network with your insurance, if you have a condition that warrants physical therapy intervention or other services typically covered by insurance, a detailed invoice (called a super-bill) will be provided to you at your request so you can file with your insurance for out-of-network reimbursement.
 You can get more information regarding your out-of-network physical therapy benefits by calling the number on the back of your insurance card.